GuyRephaeli/UrbanSounds/README.md

 ### Analysis
 Unsurprisingly, the accuracy is now much higher for both train and test, but at the cost of a (slightly) longer run time.
-Still, the train accuracy is much higher than the test accuracy.
+The train accuracy is much higher than the test accuracy - even more than before.
+Training all the network parameters may have actually made the model overfit even more than before, but since the whole training was much better, the test accuracy did improve.
 It is now clearer that the model tends to get especially confused between **Air Conditioner** and **Engine Idling**.
 That is understandable since these are very similar sounds.
+There are several other classes that are confusing to the model (i.e **Drilling**, **Jackhammer**).

 ## Implementation - Take 3
 This time I also changed the optimizer to the SGD with momentum from the blog (same parameters).
 The only difference is